How Kushner and Trump sold out America for billions while the media looked the other way

 Which brings us back, again, to 2021, just after Trump’s failed January 6th attempt to overthrow the US government.

 About six months after the Saudis gave Kushner that second batch of billions, we learned that for several months “dozens” of American spies and agents had been “captured or killed” around the world.
-As The Washington Post reported on October 5, 2021:
+As The New York Times reported on October 5, 2021:

 “Top American counterintelligence officials warned every C.I.A. station and base around the world last week about troubling numbers of informants recruited from other countries to spy for the United States being captured or killed, people familiar with the matter said.”